PriyankaHopale/shopping-cart-using-PHP-and-MYSQL/README.md

 # Shopping cart

-In this repository, I have created shopping cart using PHP as backend with mysql database and css for styling
+In this repository, I have created shopping cart using PHP as backend with mysql database.